simon-m-mudd/simon-m-mudd.github.io/teaching/index.md

 ### Computational teaching

-* I have some python notebooks that might be useful for learning geospatial analysis: https://github.com/simon-m-mudd/smm_teaching_notebooks
+* I have some python notebooks that might be useful for learning geospatial analysis: [Simon's teaching notebooks](https://github.com/simon-m-mudd/smm_teaching_notebooks)

 ## Media and press clippings